Genealogy Group. First Tuesday. 3:00 – 4:00 pm. April 2, 2019. General discussion group. Open to new members. Round

-Tai Chi Classes.
+Friday Tai Chi Classes.
 Every Friday.
 9:30 – 11:00 am.
+Held next door at the lower level of the Stockton Springs Town Office.
 Free to all Stockton Springs residents.
-No RSVP required.
-Held next door at the lower level of the Stockton Springs Town Office.

 Tuesday Reading Group.
 Third Tuesday, 2:00 to 3:30 pm.
-February 19, 2019.
+April 16, 2019.
 Group closed to new members.
 See suggested reading list on SSCL News Blog page.
 Currently reading The Weight of Winter by Cathie Pelletier.

 Contact the library at 207-567-4147 for more information about the ongoing and special events and programs.
 Follow us on our Facebook page and Twitter account and/or sign up for our news to be delivered to your email inbox.

 Annual library fundraising Events